IBM-Cloud/chatbot-watson-android/README.md

 ## Enable Text to Speech

-* Create a Watson Text to Speech(TTS) service on [Bluemix](https://console.ng.bluemix.net/catalog/services/text-to-speech/?taxonomyNavigation=apps)
+* Create a Watson Text to Speech(TTS) service on [IBM Cloud](https://console.ng.bluemix.net/catalog/services/text-to-speech/?taxonomyNavigation=apps)
 * Navigate to Service Credentials tab and click on "View Credentials".
 * Add the credentials to config.xml
 * Build and Run your app.